By Dr Tom Cawood, Consultant Endocrinologist and Physician

 Thyroid Cancer Support

 Written by doctors and patients.
-Intended to provide the important information, plus patients’ stories, Q&A, and an opportunity to ask a specialist questions.
+Intended to provide important information, plus patients’ stories, Q&A, and an opportunity to ask questions of specialists.

 Cancer Research UK